SixieP/Ping-TimeOut/README.md

 #### Need help?

 First try the bots _/help_ command.
 Hopefully that helps you on your way.
-If you still need help after using and reading the _/help_ command feel free to ask for it in the support server (https://sixie.xyz/sixie-discord)!
+If you still need help after using and reading the _/help_ command feel free to ask for it in the [support server](https://sixie.xyz/sixie-discord)!

 ---